 03 of 05

 The newest bridge across the River Thames in London, this iconic footbridge links Tate Modern on the south side of the river to St Paul’s Cathedral on the north.

 Anything else to spot?
 If the tide is out, watch people mudlarking on the north riverbank.
 You'll need a license to join in and you'll need to check that the tide is a long way out first.
 Also on the north side, look for the 'Funicular railway' that runs next to the steps down under the bridge.
 If it's working, it's free to use.

 Nearest tube stations: Southwark (on the south side)—follow the orange lamp posts guiding you to Tate Modern—or Blackfriars (on the north side).

 04 of 05

 Anything else to spot?
 There are lots of good views from this bridge so just take it all in.
 And do wave to the boats that pass underneath as it's considered good luck for them to get a wave from someone on Tower Bridge.
-I also like to stand right in the middle and look through the gap to the River Thames below.
-Stand there when a heavy vehicle drives... by and you'll feel the bridge wobble.
+Stand right in the middle and look through the gap to the River Thames below.
+Stand there when a heavy vehicle drives by and you'll feel the bridge wobble.

 Nearest tube stations: London Bridge (on the south side) or Tower Hill (on the north side).